 The Government also released Decree 125/2020/ND-CP setting out new rules on penalties for breaches of tax and invoicing regulations, which came into force on 5 December 2020.
 The decree consolidates guidance from various decrees and circulars on tax and invoicing penalties, while taking into account changes in the new law on tax administration.

-The amended Tax Admin Law was approved in June 2019 and will take effect from 1 July 2020, except for provisions relating to e-invoices and electronic documents, which will be effective from 1 July 2022.
+The New Tax Admin Law was approved in June 2019 and took effect from 1 July 2020, except for provisions relating to e-invoices and electronic documents, which will be effective from 1 July 2022.
 New Decree 126/2020 implementing the Tax Admin Law was issued and took effect from 5 December 2020, subject to some transitional rules.
 As mentioned, Circular 80 guides the implementation of the new Tax Admin Law and Decree 126/2020 has been issued in 2021.

 The National Assembly ratified Law No. 45/2019/QH14 amending the Labour Code on 20 November 2019.
 The amended Code took effect from 1 January 2021.

-In addition, the National Assembly has just ratified the amended Law on Enterprises and the amended Law on Investment in June 2020.
-The new laws will take effect on 1 January 2021 and replace the existing laws.
+In addition, the National Assembly ratified the amended Law on Enterprises and the amended Law on Investment in June 2020.
+The new laws took effect from 1 January 2021 and replaced the existing laws.